msuarezd/talent-plan/rust/projects/project-3/project.md

 You are going to design a network protocol.
 There are a number of ways to get data in and out of a TCP stream, and a number of decisions to make.
 Is it a text-based protocol, binary?
-How is the data translated from its format in memory to its format byte-stream format?
+How is the data translated from its format in memory to its byte-stream format?
 Is there a single request per connection, or many?

 Keep in mind that it must support successful results and errors, and there are